Haworthiopsis limifolia (Marloth) G.D.Rowley

 Fairy Washboard, File Leafed Haworthia

 Haworthiopsis limifolia, formerly known as Haworthia limifolia, is a succulent that forms a rosette of light to very dark green, even brownish-green leaves.
 The rosette grows up to 4 inches (10 cm) in diameter.
-The leaves are triangular to ovate-lanceolate, up to 3 inches (7.5 cm) long and up to 1 inch (2.5 cm) broad.
-The flowers are not very showy, emerging in white, tubular clusters on a up to 14 inches (35 cm) stem.
+Leaves are triangular to ovate-lanceolate, up to 3 inches (7.5 cm) long, and up to 1 inch (2.5 cm) wide at the base.
+Flowers are white, tubular, not very showy, and appear in clusters on a slender, up to 14 inches (35 cm) long stem.

 How to Grow and Care